-The Company's business, operating results, financial condition and liquidity may be materially adversely impacted by the ongoing COVID-19 pandemic and related supply chain, employee absenteeism and inflationary effects.
+The Company's business, operating results, financial condition and liquidity may be materially adversely impacted by the ongoing COVID-19 pandemic and related supply chain challenges, inflationary effects, and labour supply challenges.

 The COVID-19 pandemic has had a significant impact on the Company's business, its end markets, customers and suppliers.
-In response to government actions taken to control the spread of the virus, including, lockdowns, travel restrictions and border closures, the Company idled the majority of its new vehicle production facilities for two months during the second quarter of 2020.
+In response to government actions taken to control the spread of the virus, including lockdowns, travel restrictions and border closures, the Company idled the majority of its new vehicle production facilities for two months during the second quarter of 2020.
 During the third quarter of 2020, all of the facilities resumed production while maintaining a primary focus on the health and safety of employees.
-However, the pandemic has continued to impact NFI's end markets and customers with delays in new public market vehicle awards and deferrals and cancellations of private orders.
-The North American private coach market in particular has been subject to significant pressure from the pandemic.
-These pandemic related factors together had a significantly negative impact on the Company's financial performance, financial condition and liquidity during 2020 and 2021.
-The second half of 2021 saw quickly escalating supply chain and logistics challenges that continue into 2022.
-These combined with the ongoing COVID-19 pandemic to create bottlenecks and significant disruptions to NFI's operations.
-In response to these issues, NFI has taken steps (some of which remain in effect) to reduce new vehicle input rates, temporarily idle certain facilities, and adjust production rates in others, and expects to continue to take such steps from time to time as circumstances change.
-In addition to ongoing supply chain challenges, the ongoing COVID-19 pandemic has continued to impact NFI's operations through delays in lead times on customers issuing and awarding new orders, as they continue to recover to normal operations, and from COVID-19 related employee absenteeism, which was particularly exacerbated by the Omicron variant beginning in the last quarter of 2021.
-Moreover, as a result of the supply-constrained environment and the general economic conditions, the Company has been experiencing pricing pressure from suppliers and inflationary price increases of parts and components as well as increases in the costs of freight, energy and other consumables used in the manufacturing processes.
-These price increases are expected to continue into the foreseeable future as supply remains constrained and demand remains elevated.
+The second half of 2021 saw quickly escalating supply chain and logistics challenges that continued into 2022 and 2023.
+These challenges have created bottlenecks and significant disruptions to NFI's operations.
+In response to these issues, NFI has taken steps (some of which remain in effect) to reduce new vehicle input rates, temporarily idle certain facilities and adjust production rates in others, and expects to continue to take such steps from time to time as circumstances change.
+In addition, as a result of the supply-constrained environment and the general economic conditions, the Company has experienced pricing pressure from suppliers and inflationary price increases of parts and components, as well as increases in the costs of freight, energy and other consumables used in the manufacturing processes, as well as an increase in the cost of labour.
+These inflationary increases are expected to continue into the foreseeable future as supply remains constrained, demand remains elevated and the supply of labour is tight.
 The Company has been working closely with its suppliers and customers but there is no guarantee that the Company will be able to recover some or any increased costs.
+These pandemic related factors together had a significantly negative impact on the Company's business, operating results, financial condition and liquidity during 2020, 2021 and 2022, and are expected to continue into 2023.

-As the global response to the pandemic and its impact on global and local economies continues, the Company's operations may be materially adversely affected by shortages of labour (resulting from employee sickness and absences, compliance with local health and government mandates or general turnover), delays in new vehicle awards, ongoing and future supply delays, inflationary cost increases, facility closures, reduction of production as well as deferrals or cancellations of orders, which may lead to lower production and delivery rates.
-The Company cautions that due to the dynamic, fluid and highly unpredictable nature of the pandemic and its impact on global and local economies, businesses and individuals, and supply chains it is not possible to predict the severity of the impact that the pandemic will continue to have on the Company's business, operating performance, financial condition and ability to generate sufficient cash flow and maintain adequate liquidity.
+As the global response to the pandemic and its impact on global and local economies continues, the Company's operations may be materially adversely affected by shortages of labour (resulting from a general shortage of labour in the markets in which the Company operates, employee sickness and absences, compliance with local health and government mandates or general turnover), ongoing and future supply delays, inflationary cost increases, facility closures, reduction of production, as well as deferrals or cancellations of orders (which may lead to lower production and delivery rates).
+The Company cautions that it is not possible to predict the future impact that the pandemic will continue to have on the Company's business, operating performance, financial condition and ability to generate sufficient cash flow and maintain adequate liquidity.
 The adverse effects of the pandemic could very well be rapid, unexpected and may continue for an extended and unknown period of time.
 Impacts of the pandemic may significantly reduce the Company's cashflow, liquidity and its ability to maintain compliance with covenants under the credit facilities and could potentially expose the Company to liquidated damages penalties under certain transit bus and motor coach purchase contracts if it is unable to meet the applicable delivery deadlines under such contacts.
 The consequences of the pandemic could have a further material adverse effect on the Company's business, operating results, financial condition and liquidity.